 This page has been medically reviewed by Stephen Bradford, Director of Clinical Services and Neurodiversity Lead

-Autistic spectrum condition (ASC) is a complex condition that can range in severity.
+Autism is a complex condition that can range in severity.
 This is why autism is known as a ‘spectrum condition’.
 If you are autistic you can be anywhere on the spectrum.
-Many people with autism do not require support to live a fulfilling life, whilst others many require different levels of support.
+Many autistic people don't need support to live a fulfilling life, while others may need different levels of support.

-Some individuals with autism may experience challenges or differences in some areas of their life, in comparison to individuals who are considered to be ‘neurotypical’.
+Some autistic people may experience challenges or differences in some areas of their life, in comparison to individuals who are considered to be ‘neurotypical’.
 These can include areas such as:

 - Social skills and socialising with others